bimdata/documentation-old/doc_sphinx/guide/authentication_bimdata_connect.rst

 The credentials complexity is handled by the BIMData Connect authentication server.
 This option is compliant with the user's credentials.

-Use it when you need to access the user's log, such as user's history, and report actions.
+Use it when you need to access the user's log, such as the user's history, and report actions.

 There are three types of user auth, detailed beneath: